borti4938/n64adv2_fw/README.md

 #### Resolution

-Any change on the configuration in this menu needs you to confirm the new setting.
+Any change on the configuration in this menu needs you to confirm the new setting if applied to current input mode.
 If you do not do so within a few seconds, the setting will switch back to the previous one.
+Configuration changes on non-native input mode (i.e. NTSC while running a PAL game and vice versa) are directly applied without confirmation.
+Only change something here if you are sure what you are doing.

 | Entry | Default | Description |
 |:------|:--------|:------------|